 Why cook ratatouille in the slow cooker?

-I’ve made ratatouille a million times, using loads of different methods – on the stovetop, in the oven, and of course in the slow cooker.
+I've made ratatouille a million times, using loads of different methods - stovetop ratatouille, oven-baked ratatouille, and of course now in the slow cooker.
 All the different methods have their pros and cons, but the slow cooker method is definitely my favourite.

-In the slow cooker, ratatouille is really quick to throw together – just chop, chop, chop (there will always be a lot of chopping…), then into the pot it all goes.
+The slow cooker recipe is really quick to throw together - just chop, chop, chop (there will always be a lot of chopping...), then into the pot it all goes.

 Badda bing badda boom.